convergephp/convergephp.com/tasks.md

 - handle when user want to upgrade from single license to unlimited.
 - delivering the plugins.

+# Notes:
+- set progress color based on the primary color.

 # Ayoub's tasks
 ## *